Sharp Sufficient Conditions for Stable Recovery of Block Sparse Signals by Block Orthogonal Matching Pursuit: Introduction

-\item Furthermore, we study partial recovery of $K$-block sparse signals.
-We show that if $\A$ satisfies the block-RIP with $\delta_{K+1}<\sqrt{2}/2$ and $\|\x[j]\|_2/\|\x[j+1]\|_2, 1\leq j\leq i$ satisfy a sufficient condition for some $1\leq i\leq K$, then the BOMP algorithm chooses an index in the support of $\x$ in the first $i$ iterations, see Theorems~\ref{t:SDSRP} and \ref{t:SDSRNP}.
-Moreover, we show that this condition is tight, see Theorem~\ref{t:SDNRP}.
-To the best of the authors' knowledge, our results on partial recovery of sparse signals with BOMP haven't been reported before. \end{itemize}
+\item Finally, we study partial recovery of block $K$-sparse signals.
+We show that if $\A$ satisfies the block-RIP with $\delta_{K+1}<\sqrt{2}/2$ and $\|\x[j]\|_2/\|\x[j+1]\|_2, 1\leq j\leq i$ satisfy a sufficient condition for some $1\leq i\leq K$ (note that if $i=L$, this class of block $K$-sparse signals are block $\alpha$-strongly-decaying $K$-sparse signals for certain $\alpha$), then the BOMP algorithm chooses an index such that the corresponding subvector of $\x$ is a nonzero vector in each of the first $i$ iterations, see Theorem \ref{t:SDSRNP} and Corollary \ref{c:SDSRP}.
+Moreover, we show that this condition is tight, see Corollary~\ref{c:SDNRP}.
+To the best of our knowledge, partial recovery of sparse signals with BOMP was not reported before. \end{itemize}

-As far as we know, the sharp sufficient condition for recovering the $\alpha$-strongly-decaying sparse vectors by solving the $\ell_1$-minimization problem \eqref{e:l1} is still $\delta_{2K}<\sqrt{2}/2$.
-Thus, our sufficient condition for BOMP is weaker for recovering this class of sparse vectors and this further convinces the effectiveness of the BOMP algorithm.
-It is worthy to mention that the BOMP algorithm has better reconstruction properties than the standard OMP algorithm (for more details, see, \cite{EldKB10}), and block-RIP has advantages over standard RIP (for more details, see, \cite{EldM09}).
+As far as we know, there is not any reference which studies the recovery of $\alpha$-strongly-decaying sparse vectors by solving the $\ell_1$-minimization problem \eqref{e:l1}.
+Thus, so far, the only known sharp sufficient condition for recovering $\alpha$-strongly-decaying sparse vectors by solving the $\ell_1$-minimization problem \eqref{e:l1} is still $\delta_{2K}<\sqrt{2}/2$.
+Thus, our sufficient condition $\delta_{K+1}<\sqrt{2}/2$ for using the BOMP algorithm to recover $\alpha$-strongly-decaying sparse vectors is less restrictive.
+Also, using the BOMP algorithm, the recovery is done in $K$ iterations which shows its efficiency.

+It was shown in \cite{HerDS16} that under a sufficient condition on $\alpha$, $\mu<1/K$ is a sharp condition for recovering $\alpha$-strongly-decaying sparse vectors with OMP in $K$ iterations.
+The condition requires $m\geq \mathcal{O}(K^2\log n)$ observations (as pointed out in \cite{HerDS16}, this can be seen by invoking the Welch bound $\mu\geq \sqrt{\frac{n-m}{m(n-1)}}$\cite[Theorem 5.7]{FR13}).
+Our sharp condition is $\delta_{K+1}<\sqrt{2}/2$ and only requires $m\geq \mathcal{O}(K\log (n/K))$ (see \cite[Theorem 5.2]{BarDDW08} or \cite[equation (1.3)]{Liv12}), and hence much less observations are needed.
+These further show the effectiveness of the BOMP algorithm.
+It is worth mentioning that although finding the mutual coherence of a given $m\times n$ matrix can be achieved in polynomial time of $n$ according to its definition, it is an NP-hard problem to find the RIC of a given matrix \cite{BanDMS13} \cite{TilP14}.

 The rest of the paper is organized as follows.
 In section~\ref{s:pre}, we define some notations and give some useful lemmas that will be needed to prove our main results.
-We present our main results in Section~\ref{s:main} and prove them Section~\ref{s:proofs}.
+We present our main results in Section~\ref{s:main} and prove them in Section~\ref{s:proofs}.
 Finally, we summarize this paper and present some future research problems in Section~\ref{s:con}.